zaproxy/zaproxy-website/site/content/docs/scans/firingrange.md

 It does not appear to be being actively maintained and some of the tests no longer appear to work with modern browsers.

+Tests which we are sure are no longer valid are marked: "⚠️ No vuln" - if you can prove otherwise then please let us know!

 Click on the Sections to see the full set of results, which also link to the online test page and the scan rule which should find the vulnerability.